mbutterick/aoc-racket/README.md

 Racket solutions &amp; explanations for the [Advent of Code](http://adventofcode.com) puzzles.
+Written in Racket's literate-programming dialect, `scribble/lp2`.

 Install from the command line: